nicotsou/nicotsou.com/content/blog/tltr-typescript-conditional-types/index.md

 ## The extends keyword

 If you deal with generic types in your code, you may come across the `extends` keyword.
-This is basically similar to the `implements` keyword we were using to implement interfaces, but instead of setting a contract, that you have to implement within your class, `extends` keyword is basically a **type constrain**.
+This is basically similar to the `implements` keyword we were using to implement interfaces, but instead of setting a contract, that you have to implement within your class, `extends` keyword is basically a **type constraint**.
 It specifically instructs TypeScript to *only* allow a limited set of types.

 Here’s a simplified example that illustrates how we use it: